-The final question over the nuclear bombings has been a contentual about the very purpose of dropping the bombs.
-Twenty years after the way young scholar asserted that the administration used nuclear weapone on the business."
+The final question over the nuclear bombings has been a content of about the very purpose of dropping the bombs.
+Twenty years after the ware young scholar asserted that the administration used nuclear weapone on the business."
 Molotov, presumably thinking of how Byrnes might force him to this stalling and let us get down to work, I am going to pull an atomic bomb out of my hip pocket and let you have it."
 Molotov laughed, as did the interpreter.
 Some days later Byrnes made a speech and included a plea that the world was looking to the foreign ministers to write a lasting peace.
-He burg, South Carolina, that the bomb would impress the Russians.
+He waxed so eloquent that Molotov paid a tribute to him and said he was more gifted than was he, the Soviet foreign minister, and in addition Byrnes had an burg, South Carolina, that the bomb would impress the Russians.
 Truman apanese.
 But the only known public talk about the bomb by an American official was just after the war, between Molotov and Byrnes, during a foreign ministers' conference in London.
 At a reception in the House of Lords, Byrnes went over to Molotov and jokingly inquired when the Russian foreign minister was going to get his sightseeing completed and "let us get down to cease the sightseeing, asked the secretary of state if he had an atomic bomb in his side pocket.
 Coming close upon the bombings of Hiroshima and Nagasaki, the remark was tasteless.
 So was the response of Byrnes: "You don't know Southerners.
 We carry our artillery in our hip pocket.
 If you don't cut out all may have said privately to Leahy, "If it explodes as I think it will I'll certainly have a hammer on those boys," perhaps meaning the Russians as well as the cans could play a master card, whatever that meant-probably ending the war.
-Byrnes told three nuclear scientists, when they visited him in Spartan-Japanese to impress the Russians.
-This was an extraordinary claim, raising doubts about the bona fides of American officials, suggesting they would do anything to confound the Soviet Union.
+Byrnes told three nuclear scientists, when they visited him in Spartananything to confound the Soviet Union.
 The awkwardness, the sticking point, of such a claim, however, is its lack of proof.
 Members of the Interim Committee, the advisory group that considered whether to use the bomb, never considered dropping bombs on the Japanese to impress the Russians.
-Secretary Stimson did write in his diary that when the bomb was ready the Ameriatomic bomb.31 Although these issues may never be resolved, we do know that on Au-Although these issues may never be resolved, we do know that on August 14, 1945, reporters thronged the oval office to overflowing, standing so close they could hardly write.
-It was 7:00 r.w. when the president gave out the news, and reporters rushed for the doors to reach the telephones outside.
-The president and his wife followed, and went out to the fountain on the north lawn where a vast crowd had assembled beyond the gates.
+Secretary Stimson did write in his diary that when the bomb was ready the Ameriatomic bomb.31 gust 14, 1945, reporters thronged the oval office to overflowing, standing so close they could hardly write.
+It was 7:00 P.M. when the president gave out the news, and reporters rushed for the doors to reach the telephones outside.
+The president and his wife followed, and went out to the fountain on the north hwn where a vast crowd had assembled beyond the gates.
 Harry Truman made a "V" sign, and a great cheer went up.
-He and Bess remained a few minutes, and then then went back into the White House where the president colled his mother in Grandview.
+He and Bess remained a few minutes, and then they went back into the White House where the president Although these issues may never be resolved, we do know that on Aucolled his mother in Grandview.